Broken Symmetries in Quasi-2D Charged Systems via Negative Dielectric Confinement

-\textit{Introduction.}--Quasi-2D systems are attracting much attention because of their huge potential in future nanodevices.
-Typically, such systems possess a nano-sized longitudinal thickness in the~$z$ direction, achieved through confinement, bulk-like and modeled as periodic in the transverse~$xy$ directions~\cite{mazars2011long}.
-Quasi-2D systems exhibit rich new collective behaviors, including polyelectrolyte adsorption and structure~\cite{messina2004effect,yuan2020structure}, ion transport and selectivity~\cite{nishizawa1995metal,cervera2006ionic}.
-Interestingly, most of these effects are related to the permittivity, also known as the \emph{dielectric confinement effect}.
-The materials used for nanoscale confinement can range from dielectric to metallic, and nowadays, electromagnetic metamaterials, which have been developed with permittivities that can take negative values~\cite{veselago1967electrodynamics, smith2004metamaterials} when excited by electromagnetic waves of specific frequencies.
+Another important effect associated with quasi-2D charged systems concerns the permittivity, i.e., the \emph{dielectric confinement effect}.
+Substrate materials used for nanoscale confinement can range from dielectric to metallic, and nowadays, electromagnetic metamaterials, which have been developed with permittivities that can take negative values~\cite{veselago1967electrodynamics, smith2004metamaterials} when excited by electromagnetic waves of specific frequencies.
 Great efforts have been made to develop negative permittivity materials in the low frequency limit~\cite{cheng2017tunable, xie2022recent, xu2020polyaniline}.
-Noteworthy is that \emph{negative static permittivity} has been achieved recently in a wide range of materials, including metals~\cite{kana2016thermally}, quasi-2D crystals~\cite{nazarov2015negative}, nano-particles~\cite{shulman2007plasmalike}, and polymeric systems~\cite{yan2013negative}.
+Noteworthy is that materials with \emph{negative static permittivity} has drawn a considerable attention, though rarely seen, its existence has been predicted in materials such as metals and non-ideal plasma~\cite{Dolgov1918admissible,homes2001optical}.
+More recently, it has been experimentally achieved in a wide range of materials such as VO$_2$ films~\cite{kana2016thermally}, graphene~\cite{nazarov2015negative}, nanocolloids~\cite{shulman2007plasmalike}, and polymeric systems~\cite{yan2013negative}.
+Interestingly, even for water, the perpendicular component of its tensorial dielectric function has been observed to be negative within sub-Angstrom distances from the surface by nano confinement~\cite{Kornyshev1996Static, Schlaich2016Water, Kornyshev2021Nonlocal}.